Newcastle Coin Dealers

 tin of miscellaneous coins, most auction houses will label it a "tin of old coins - worth a look", charge 20%-40% to do so, and let

 the dealers in the room put a price on it.
-We run a bulk coins website and supply dealers and manufacturers with custom ready-made
+We run a bulk coins website and supply dealers with custom ready-made

 sets, so we will generally be interested in the low-value coin categories that other dealers reject.